 - Hot-swapping of task functions, for dynamic system reconfiguration,

-- Thread pools with asynchronous task completions, for executing (external) synchronous tasks, such as reading standard input.
+- Thread pools with asynchronous task completions, for executing synchronous tasks, e.g., external library calls, such as reading standard input.

 pycos is implemented with standard modules in Python.